Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/architecture.md

 ## Connection flow state machine

 The `ConnectionManager`, a simple state machine, owns Boss Room’s network connection flow.
 It receives inputs from NGO (or the user) and handles the inputs according to its current state.
-Each state inherits from the C`onnectionState` abstract class.
+Each state inherits from the `ConnectionState` abstract class.
 If you add a new transport, you must extend the `StartingHostState` and `ClientConnectingState` states.
 Both of these classes assume you're using the UTP transport.

 ![Connection flow state machine](../../../static/img/arch-3.png)